chainloop-dev/chainloop/app/controlplane/extensions/README.md

 ## How to create a new extension

-We offer a starter template in `./core/template`.
+We offer a [starter template](./core/template).
 Just copy it to a new folder and follow the steps shown in its readme file.